-In 2003, we addressed Abercrombie & Fitch's Christmas catalog saying, "The photos more closely resemble an ad for a nudist colony."
-Two years earlier, the clothier released a catalog titled, "A&F XXX Adventure: Get Wet Set & Go on Spring Break."
-It was so replete with male and female nudity that a "Warning Label" had to be placed on the cover.
+As I said about its 2003 Christmas catalog, "the photos more closely resemble an ad for a nudist colony."
+Two years earlier, it released a catalog titled, "A&F XXX Adventure: Get Wet Set & Go on Spring Break."
+It was so replete with male and female nudity that it had to put a "Warning Label" on the cover.